Paperspace/Docs/explore-train-deploy/workflows/using-yaml-for-data-science.md

         ref: "dsr5spfj2aqzlfg"
 ```

 then run another workflow and output an additional file to the same dataset ID, it won't update the earlier dataset version add the new file alongside the first one.
 Instead a new dataset version is created, with a new `datasetId:version`, that intentionally does not include the previous file.
-This behavior is so that everything is versioned and immutable which is desireable in a production setting.
+This behavior is so that everything is versioned and immutable, which is desireable in a production setting.
 However this does require you to have a good understanding of when new dataset versions are created implicitly.

 ### Test whether a Python import will work